nirisarri/nirisarri.github.io/_posts/2019-12-05-dockerizing-an-angular-application.md

 Then I copy the packake.json file to the container, in the myApp dir and run npm install to install first the angular CLI and then the app dependencies.
 I do this here so I can take advantage of cache.

-Then I copy all the content of myApp to the /myApp directory, and run the `serve` command establishing the host as `0.0.0.0`, otherwise it would be localhost, and I don't think this would work when I expose the ports...
+Then I copy all the content of myApp to the /myApp directory, and run the `serve` command establishing the host as `0.0.0.0`, otherwise it would be localhost, and I don't think this would work when I expose the ports.
+I also add the `--watch=true` flag so changes in the code will trigger new angular build.
+This will allow me to see real soon in the browser changes that I make in the code, without triggering container build. (more on this later)

 I set the .dockerignore with the node_modules and .git so they don't make their way to the container.